 - Localized (knee, shoulder, ankle) via ice wraps

-- Zone (e.g. extremities) via cold bath, tub, or barrel
+- Zone (e.g. extremities) via cold bath, tub, barrel

-- Full body via cold tub or liquid nitrogen
+- Full body via cold tub, liquid nitrogen, or even a shower

-While localized cold therapy (e.g. knee ice wrap) will try to address area-specific injuries, zone ‘cold’ therapy (cold bath/tub/barrel) is the protocol mostly used in athletes looking to speed up overall recovery.
+While localized cold therapy (e.g. knee ice wrap) will try to address area-specific injuries, other cold therapy such as bath, tub, barrel, and even shower is the protocol mostly used in athletes looking to speed up overall recovery.

 “Cold helps keep soreness and inflammation in check by constricting blood vessels and limiting the leakage of tissue fluid.”

-Why cold bath or tub is the name of the game for top athletes
+Why cold bath/tub is the name of the game for top athletes

 **Barrels are widely popular since they offer the convenience of usage almost anywhere (you just need water and some ice).

-This 55 gallon heavy duty can is an excellent option.
-This one will cover the right amount of muscle area.
+This 55 gallon heavy duty can will cover the right amount of muscle area.